daviebadger/books/restructuredtext/restructuredtext.rst

 rst2html5.py
 ------------

-Convert a |RST| to an HTML5 document:
+Convert a |RST| document to an HTML5 document:

 .. code:: sh